DON'T LOOK BACK

 You open the film with a powerful reflection of the daily videos that circulate on social media of violent acts filmed by bystanders.
 Do you think social media has led to a world where violence is often viewed from a distance as entertainment?

-Oh, yeah, it was scary, and I freely admit I got a little cocky due to having been on many film sets.
-Plus, I had a short under my belt, so I was like, you’ve got this.
-But, you don’t know what you don’t know until you’re on the ground shooting, especially with an indie film, where you have challenges that you can’t just resolve with money.
-So it was a great learning experience.
+Oh, yeah, it was scary, and I freely admit I got a little cocky due to having been on many film sets; plus, I had a short under my belt, so I was like, you’ve got this.
+But you don’t know what you don’t know until you’re on the ground shooting, especially with an indie film, where you have challenges that you can’t resolve with money.
+It was a great learning experience!
 And I was so lucky to have such a great cast and crew on the journey with me.
-I will never be one of those directors who try to take all the glory for finishing a film because, without your cast and your crew, you’re nothing really.
-After all, while the director may steer the ship, the cast and crew bring the vision to life.
+I will never be one of those directors who try to take all the glory for finishing a film because, without your cast and your crew, you’re nothing, really.
+While the director may steer the ship, it’s the cast and crew who bring your vision to life.

 READ MORE: SWAN SONG: IN CONVERSATION WITH TODD STEPHENS